Kirk Stewart

 Kirk David Edward Stewart (born 1 January 1974) is an English former cricketer.
-Born in Rhodesia (today Zimbabwe), Stewart was a right-handed batsman who bowled arm fast-medium.
+Born in Rhodesia, Stewart was a right-handed batsman who bowled arm fast-medium.

 Stewart made his List-A debut for the Hampshire Cricket Board in the 1999 NatWest Trophy against the Suffolk.
 Stewart played in a further two matches in the tournament against Shropshire and Glamorgan County Cricket Club.
 In his brief List-A career Stewart took seven wickets at an average of 18.71, with best figures of 3/52 coming on debut against Suffolk.

-In the same season Stewart played seven matches for the Hampshire Second XI.
+In the same season Stewart played seven matches for Hampshire Second XI.
 In 2001 Stewart played for Hertfordshire in two matches against Suffolk and Buckinghamshire in the Minor Counties Championship.